 Cincinnati Black writers Danielle and Christopher Jones were married for better or worse.
 Unemployment.
 A car accident.
 A terrifying medical diagnosis.
 The death of their 10-day-old son, Junior.
 They never imagined they would experience all those things in their first few years of marriage!

-A warm, wise, and urgent guide to parenting in uncertain times from a longtime reporter on race, reproductive health and politics.
+A warm, wise, and urgent guide to parenting in uncertain times.
+Written by a longtime reporter on race, reproductive health, and politics.

 Bold Love speaks to young ladies and women who may not understand their behaviors’ pathology.

-This book will help you understand God’s purpose for our lives and is designed for use by couples, marriage classes, and group studies.
+This book will help you understand God’s purpose.
+The book is designed for use by couples, marriage classes, and group studies.

 Are you up for the challenge?
-The Wise Up Challenge was created to impact people of all ages and backgrounds and serve as a devotional that motivates and inspires God’s people.
+The Wise Up Challenge was created to impact people of all ages and backgrounds.
+The book serves as a devotional that motivates and inspires God’s people.

-As a Barber and Cosmetologist, you make one feel more balanced because you are working with their Crown (head) Chakra (energy space between body and spirit).
+As a Barber and Cosmetologist, you make one feel more balanced.
+You are working with their Crown Chakra.
 Learn the power connection of the human touch.

 Looking Glass is for women looking to experience a rare glimpse of a man’s transparency.
-Furthermore, it is for men looking for better ways to relate to their feelings and articulate them in healthy positive ways within their relationships.
+Furthermore, it is for men looking for better ways to articulate feelings in healthy, positive ways.

 CEO of iCandi Productions is on the list of Cincinnati black writers who share their experiences with love and heartbreak.
-Juli shows you how you can overcome the valleys and stand on top of your mountain or even say to the mountain, “be moved!”
+Juli shows readers how to overcome the valleys and stand on top of mountains.

 4 Black Poetry Books to Add to Your Bookshelf Right Now

-A blend of distinctive poems intended to ignite the readers’ emotions toward relationships, cultural relativism, and God’s gift of love and help them recognize the majestic beauty of nature and art.
+A blend of distinctive poems intended to ignite the readers’ emotions.
+Topics include relationships, cultural relativism, and God’s gift of love.

 Features poems on social justice, including respect for the rights of minorities.